Commonly asked questions:

 Simply put: so that you’re only paying for what you use, and not paying for what you’re not using.

-To start with, when we talk about incumbent ISP’s, there are no true ”unlimited” bandwidth plans.
-Traditional ISP’s commonly cut off customers service for bandwidth usage at arbitrary limits they deem “abusive.”
-Speed-tier service plans are the single most used strategy that facilitate traditional ISP’s to massively over-subscribe their networks.
+It’s important to note that when we talk about traditional ISP’s, there are no true ”unlimited” bandwidth plans.
+Traditional ISP’s commonly completely cut off customers service without any notice for high bandwidth usage at arbitrary limits they deem “abusive.”

-With traditional ISP’s you’re always paying the same amount regardless of if they’re actually delivering the level of service they advertise, if the service is up or not, or if you’re actually using it or away from home or out of town on vacation.
+These strategies combined allow traditional ISP’s to force you in to always paying the same high prices while delivering a questionable level of service that rarely matches what they advertise, regardless of if the service is even working, or if you’re actually using it or not.

 With our service the funds that are on your router when you leave will be the same as when you come back.

-Presently our prices per GB range from $0.10-$0.19/GB.
+Presently our prices per GB range from $0.07-$0.18/GB.
 Your price will vary based upon the area you live in, which will determine the number of relays your connection travels through our network.
 More remote / harder to reach areas will typically pay slightly higher prices, whereas customer in denser populated areas that are located closer to our network gateways will pay lower prices.
-While the price per GB varies and is subject to change, we always aim to deliver the most affordable bandwidth possible to ensure all our customers are paying competitive and reasonable rates.
+While the price per GB varies and is subject to change, we always aim to deliver the most affordable bandwidth possible to ensure all our customers are paying competitive and reasonable rates, no matter where a customer lives.

 What is a support fee?